apache/accumulo-website/contributor/index.md

  * Formatter [plugin][intellij-formatter] that uses eclipse code style xml.

 ## Contact us!

-The developer mailing list (dev@accumulo.apache.org)[dev-mail] is monitored pretty closely, and we tend to respond quickly.
-If you have a question, don't hesitate to send us an e-mail - we're here to help!
-Unfortunately, though, e-mails can get lost in the shuffle, so if you do send an e-mail and don't get a response within a day or two, just ping the mailing list again - don't worry about bothering us.
+The developer mailing list [(dev@accumulo.apache.org)][dev-mail] is monitored pretty closely, and we tend to respond quickly.
+If you have a question, don't hesitate to send us an e-mail!
+Unfortunately, though, e-mails can get lost in the shuffle, so if you do send an e-mail and don't get a response within a day or two, just ping the mailing list again.